ibkevg/ibkevg.github.io/blog/_posts/2023-03-27-Rust-Mutable-Aliasing.md

 ---
-title: Performance, Rust References and Mutable Aliasing
+title: Rust References, Mutable Aliasing and Performance
 layout: page
 ---

-# Performance, Rust References and Mutable Aliasing
+# Rust References, Mutable Aliasing and Performance

 A big difference between C and Rust is that Rust allows unconstrained use of pointers only in code tagged as `unsafe`.
 Ordinary Rust code is limited to using references that are highly constrained in comparison to C pointers.
 Although C++ also has references too, Rust references are much more constrained than those in C++.